accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/glossaire.md

 **Note 2:** in standard audio description, narration is added during pauses in the dialogue (see also extended audio description)

 **Note 3:** when all the information in the video is already given in the audio track, no additional audio description is required.

-#### Summary (of table)

-A summary (of table) is a passage of text associated with a complex data table.
-It provides information about the nature and structure of the table to make it easier to use for users of assistive technologies, for example.

-**Note:** although the main users affected are those using screen readers, other users may also benefit from this information, such as certain people with visual or intellectual impairments.
-In this case, the summary, although hidden by default, should be made visible by means of a button, for example.

 #### Synchronised captions (media object)